solairen/pihole/README.md

 ### About:
-This ansible script installs PiHole container on Ubuntu.<br/>
+This ansible script installs PiHole container or PiHole standalone on Ubuntu .<br/>
 According to [PiHole](https://github.com/pi-hole/docker-pi-hole) documentation, Ubuntu contains its DNS that will be disabled during the installation process.<br/>
 The last step of the installation process is to set DNS to PiHole (host) IP address.